Duck bacon is such a wonderful treat! Made from thinly sliced and smoked duck breast, it's thick and flavorful.

-While it won't crisp up the way pork bacon does, its thick chewiness is actually quite pleasing, and its unique flavor is a nice change from the bacon we're all used to.
+Duck bacon is such a wonderful treat!
+Made from thinly sliced and smoked duck breast, it's thick and flavorful.
+While it won't crisp up the way pork bacon does, its thick chewiness is quite pleasing, and its unique flavor is a nice change from the bacon we're all used to.

-While I'm not a fan of turkey bacon (I find it too lean), there are two bacon varieties that I adore just as much as the original one - beef bacon and duck bacon.
-Both are wonderfully flavorful and make a nice change from the usual pork.
+While I'm not a fan of turkey bacon (I find it too lean), there are two bacon varieties that I enjoy just as much as pork - beef bacon and duck bacon.
+Both are deeply flavorful and make a nice change from the usual pork - although I still make microwave bacon and oven bacon often!

 Ingredients

 You'll only need ONE ingredient to make this recipe - a package of duck bacon.
-I never saw this type of bacon in the grocery store when I was living in California.
+I never saw this type of bacon in the grocery store when I was living in California, but here in the DC area, I spotted this package at the local store and just had to buy it.
+You can also purchase it online.

 Instructions